 We believe that unsustainable human population pressure, destructive consumption, and damaging resource extraction and production practices are interacting factors in the planetary extinction crisis, climate change and habitat destruction.
 Because population, consumption and extraction are global issues that transcend national borders, we do not view national immigration policy as the appropriate target for addressing these issues.

-Immigration and the pursuit of better circumstances are basic human rights.
-While there is room for debate over the best methods to manage immigration, we do not view it as the way to address population growth, overconsumption, urban sprawl, unsustainable growth, and the effects they have on wildlife and the wild places they need to survive and thrive.
+Immigration and the pursuit of safety and better circumstances are basic human rights.
+While there is room for debate over the best methods to manage immigration, it is neither the root cause of, nor the way to address, population pressure, overconsumption and production, urban sprawl, endless growth, and the effects they have on wildlife and the wild places they need to survive and thrive.